TheMLGuy/MusicRecommendationSystem/README.md

 # MusicRecommendationSystem
 This project is built with the purpose of understanding types of recommendation systems such as popularity based recommendation system and collaborative based recommendation system.
-Precision recall curve is used to predict the success of prediction for each pickeled data set.
+Precision recall curve is generated for different subset of users comparing popularity based and item based recommendation models.
 Dependencies:
   Pandas
   Scikit Learn